-Consume Protein Starting in the Morning
+Maintaining Weight Loss: Consume Protein Starting in the Morning

 Not all studies support the idea that eating breakfast helps with weight control but starting the day with a morning meal high in protein can help stabilize your blood pressure and reduce blood sugar swings that lead to cravings.
 Plus, eating something healthy before you leave for work can help you avoid a trip to the vending machine for a mid-morning snack.
 What does science say?
 A study published in the British Journal of Nutrition found that eating breakfast was effective for weight loss maintenance but only in men.
 Still, 78% of successful losers and maintainers in the weight loss registry reported eating breakfast every morning, so it’s a good practice.
 Besides, a little fuel first thing in the morning helps you better tackle the upcoming day.

 Successful weight maintainers in the National Weight Control Registry, not surprisingly are more physically active than the average person.
 In fact, they report exercising an average of an hour per day.
 Although in the registry, walking was the most common form of exercise, strength training is important for weight maintenance as having more muscle tissue boosts metabolic rate, which helps reduce weight regain.
-Successful weight maintainers would be best served doing both.
+Successful weight maintainers would be best served to do both.

-In another study, researchers looked at the dietary habits of National Weight Control Registry enrollees using a food frequency questionnaire.
+In another study, researchers looked at the dietary habits of the National Weight Control Registry enrollees using a food frequency questionnaire.
 They found that successful losers and maintainers avoid fast food and often eat a diet that contains low-calorie foods and limited food variety.
 Previous studies show that preparing meals with limited variety leads to less likelihood of overeating.
 A varied array of foods seems to be a recipe for overconsumption.
 As your taste buds tire of one flavor, you have more to indulge in.
 Successful weight loss maintainers are also consistent with their approach to eating.
 They don’t splurge on the weekend but eat the same, healthy foods day after day.

-Stress Management and Social Support
+Maintaining Weight Loss: Stress Management and Social Support

 People who successfully lose weight and maintain it have a strong social structure and effective strategies for managing stress.
 We know that stress is a cause of overeating for some people and successful maintainers are less likely to binge or eat as a way of dealing with turmoil and discord.
 Managing stress can come in a variety of forms – a mind-body exercise, like yoga, meditation, listening to relaxing music, massage, time spent in nature, and more.
 It’s important to find what works for you.